 You might need this test if you have unexplained diarrhea or other symptoms listed

-above, and your medical history indicates that you may have this infection.
+above, and your medical history suggests that you may have this infection.

 What other tests might I have along with this test?

 You may also have a white blood cell count done to check for infection and tests to